pirey/dotfiles/config-files/README.md

 ## Configuration Files

-This is raw copy of the config files under home directory.
+This is raw copy of the config files.
+Copy each file manually to their respective location.

 ## TODO